-5. Configuring NP-Connect
+5. Configuring NP-Connect and Notifications

-The first time an administrator accesses NP-Connect from NP-Live (+Import Data -> New connector -> Manage connectors with NP-Connect), they are required to define a Connector group name and a passphrase.
+The first time an administrator accesses NP-Connect from NP-Live (+Import Data -> New connector -> Manage connectors with NP-Connect), they are required to define a Connector group name and a secure passphrase.
 The Connector group name will be used to create the encrypted connector file store.
 Connector information is encrypted at rest and in transit using a passphrase protected PGP key.
 Only system administrators know the passphrase and the passphrase is never stored.
 Once initiated, NP-Connect runs in the background collecting network information.
 If NP-Connect is restarted, the administrator has to re-authenticate to re-activate the process.
 Users can create multiple connector groups and each will require their own login.

 To add a new connector, select “+Add new connector” button and a list of available Devices and Network management System connectors is presented.
 Upon selecting the Device or Network Management System to add, the user is requested to fill in connection information.
 The user must enter a Connector name (no spaces), host name, and credentials.
 The user can then verify the credentials are correct with the “Test access” button.
 Additional information may also be required based on the connector selected.
 Finally, a refresh schedule can be selected and a list of workspace the user wishes the device to be added can be input.
 The user can then test the connector or add the connector to complete the operation.

 Note: Workspaces must be added to the connector for data to be transferred and displayed in the workspace.
 If workspaces are added after a connector is setup, data will not be sent to the workspace until the next scheduled import and a configuration change is identified.
 Creating workspaces before connectors facilitates faster visualization of data.